VRNyarc/nyarc-vrcat-tools/README.md

 # NYARC VRCat Tools

-**Professional Blender addon for VRChat avatar creation workflows**
+**"Professional" Blender addon for VRChat avatar creation workflows**

 I am new to Github / Dev.
 Please go easy on me.
 This Project was Developed with help of Claude Code.